 President of OXCEL International

 Datu Professor John Kersey

 Professor Kersey has a background in education, serving as Chancellor of European-American University and the Western Orthodox University.
-He holds an MBA from the Universidad Empresarial de Costa Rica (Business University of Costa Rica) as well as a management certificate from INSEAD.
+He holds an MBA and PhD from the Universidad Empresarial de Costa Rica (Business University of Costa Rica) as well as a management certificate from INSEAD.
 He has taught business at several colleges and universities, and has enjoyed a close working relationship with the OXCEL certification programme since 2007.
 He is an Honorary Datu awarded by the Sultan of Baloi, Philippines.

 President/Chief Executive of OXCEL Asia-Pacific

-Dato’ Dr Azahari Othman
+Dato’ Professor Azahari Othman